Lerer/veracode-sca/README.md

 ## Artifacts
 The run will store 2 different types of artifacts.
 If `create-issues` is set to true the artifact will be the json output stored as `scaResults.json`.
-If `create-issues` is set to false the artifact will be the json output stored as `scaResults.txt`.
+If `create-issues` is set to false the artifact will be the text output stored as `scaResults.txt`.
 For both the artifact name will be `Veracode Agent Based SCA Results`.

 ### `github_token`